23 Best Things To Do In Lakeland, FL 2025

 The baseball stadium is the spring training home of the Detroit Tigers and the home field of the Lakeland Flying Tigers!
 The stadium has a seating capacity of over 8,500 and features state-of-the-art facilities, making it a popular destination for baseball enthusiasts.

-The times of the games vary as to the ticket prices.
-Click here for info.
+The times of the games vary, as do the ticket prices.
+Click here for Publix Field ticket info.

 Address: 2301 Lakeland Hills Blvd., Lakeland, FL 33805